 Most parents are aware of how important calcium is for children.
-Kids need calcium for bone strength and growth — and to boost the body’s immune system.
+Kids need calcium for bone strength and brain growth — and to boost the body’s immune system.
 But what if your child doesn’t like to drink milk or is lactose intolerant?
 What are the potential consequences of vitamin D deficiency?

 Vitamin D is a naturally occurring vitamin that assists your body in the absorption of calcium.
 It’s crucial for growing children and teens, as 90 percent of adult bone mass is gained in the first two decades of life.
 Most vitamin D is absorbed through foods in your diet or from supplements.
 Vitamin D is then converted to its “active form” by sunlight and put to use helping the body absorb and use calcium to make bones.

 Though vitamin D is most directly connected to bone mass, there has been some speculation that its deficiency can be linked to multiple sclerosis, Type 2 diabetes, even depression.
 At its most severe, a lack of vitamin D causes rickets, a softening of the bones, though that condition is rare.

 While most vitamin D deficiency in children is not that severe, Dr. Jeffrey R. Sawyer, associate professor of orthopaedics at the Campbell Clinic, says between 30 to 40 percent of children today have a vitamin D deficiency.

 “Children acquire bone density up until the age of 25 or 30, and then that is all the bone density that they will have.”
 If a child does not have sufficient vitamin D in his diet, he can be at risk for having a less-than-optimal peak bone density.
 After the age of 30 or so, women in particular start losing bone density, so “Vitamin D is especially important for teenage girls,” says Sawyer.